LutzGrosshennig/unity3d-advanced-grid-movement/README.md

 # Usage

+There is a prebuild test level to walk around.
+Since this level is prebuild there is no 2d map to back it up but it gives you full control of your 3d world.
+Of course you can also generate the 3d level based on a 2d level map and then use the 2d map to apply your game logic, or you derive a 2d map based on what you build in 3d the choice is yours, both paths have there pro's and con's.

+I'll update the documentation step by step but if you have a specific question, just open an issue and I'm happy to help.

 Should be pretty self explainatory.
 If you have questions create an issue and I will answer and update this readme.
 In depth documentation is work in progress.

 # Whats next?

-The code could use refactoring.
-There are some dependcies and responsiblities I am not happy with.
-However "done!" is always better than "It will only release it when its perfect!".
+The code could definiatly use some refactorings.
+There are some dependcies and responsiblities I'm not happy with.
+However "done!" is always better than "I will only release it when its perfect!".
 Of course I will use the scripts in "Xenomorph 2409" as well.

 # Challenge